MaelAbgrall/HardwareforAI/README.md

 a B chipset will be ok to run a machine, the H will add some more features

-The Z chipset is useful for overclocking.
-It also has some more features, so usually you don't need it. *and please, do not buy a Z chipset and an i5... it's like buying a Ferrari and replacing the motor by a bicycle.*
+The Z chipset is used only on premium motherboard, it is useful for overclocking.
+It also has some more features, so usually you don't need it. this also mean those motherboard are more expensive.

+*and please, do not buy a Z chipset and an i5... it's like buying a Ferrari and replacing the motor with an overpriced bicycle.*

 #### I/O
 check how many sata port you can have on a motherboard (more sata port = more hdd / ssd)